hootan09/llamajs_rn/README.md

 #### TODOS:

-- [ ] runOnJs or 'worklet' for dont lock the mmain thread on inference time
+- [ ] runOnJs or 'worklet' for dont lock the main thread in inference time
 - [ ] support for 8 bit quatization
 - [ ] better UI
 - [ ] Supprot native llama.c or cpp version of node if it possible